The Graston Technique

 What Is Graston Technique?

-Graston Technique® (GT) is a unique, evidence-based form of instrument-assisted soft tissue mobilization that enables clinicians to effectively and efficiently address soft tissue lesions and fascial restrictions resulting in improved patient outcomes.
-GT uses specially designed stainless steel instruments with unique treatment edges and angles to deliver an effective means of manual therapy.
-The use of GT instruments, when combined with appropriate therapeutic exercise, leads to the restoration of pain-free movement and function.
-The instruments also are used diagnostically to assess the kinetic chain, in an efficient manner using the principles of regional interdependence.
+Graston Technique® (GT) is a unique, evidence-based form of instrument-assisted soft tissue mobilization that enables clinicians to effectively and efficiently address soft tissue lesions and fascial restrictions, resulting in improved patient outcomes.
+GT uses specially designed stainless steel instruments with unique treatment edges and angles to deliver an effective form of manual therapy.

 What are the Effects of Graston Technique?